Abhi9125/Backend_Learning/Lecture_3/Readme.md

 ### Commit - 1 complete.

-- 16:15 Connecting backend with frontend in Fullstack Proxy and CORS
+- 16:15 Connecting backend with frontend in Fullstack Proxy and CORS => Handle CROS error by using Proxy.
 - 18:01 Connect backend with frontend
 - 21:36 Introduction to backend and frontend connection
-- 23:47 Request a GET from Jio
+- 23:47 Request a GET from axios
 - 27:08 Cross-origin requests and whitelisting URLs to avoid errors.
 - 28:37 Configure whitelisting to allow only specified IPs or domains.
 - 31:51 Standardization of backend API